Guided filtering and smoothing for infinite-dimensional diffusions: Introduction

 \subsection{Approach}

+Our approach relies on the construction of \textit{guided processes}, a tractable class of processes obtained by steering the solution $X$ based on the observed data.
+For SDEs with Euclidean state-spaces, the idea of guided processes goes to back to \cite{Clarke} and \cite{DelyonHu}, the terminology being first introduced in \cite{PapaspiliopoulosRoberts2012}.
+A related technique is known as \textit{nudging} in the data assimilation literature.
+We comment on this connection in Appendix \ref{app: C}.

-Our approach relies heavily on the exponential changes of measure studied in \cite{Piepersethmacher2025Class}.
+Here, we build specifically upon the work on guided processes as defined in \cite{schauer2017guided}, \cite{mider2021continuous} and \cite{vdMeulenSchauerSommer2025}.
+To lift this approach to the infinite-dimensional setting, we rely heavily on the exponential changes of measure studied in \cite{Piepersethmacher2025Class}.

 Consider for now the case that $n=1$, i.e. we observe one realisation $y$ of the random variable $Y \mid X_T \sim k(X_T, \cdot)$.
 In this simplified case, estimating the conditional distribution of $X$ given $Y = y$ solves both the filtering as well as the smoothing problem.

 It is well-known that this conditional distribution can be derived by a change of measure known as \textit{Doob's h-transform} as follows.
 Defining for any fixed $y \in \R^{m}$ the likelihood function